WebOrigami/docs/src/content/framework/intro6.md

   - <h1>
 ---

-Until now we've mostly been creating trivial virtual content, but now let's start creating the top-level index page for the About Us site.
+Until now we've mostly been creating trivial virtual content, but now let's begin working on a real top-level index page for the About Us site.
 For this, we'll use an HTML template system.

 Many JavaScript template engines exist that let you turn data into text output like HTML.
 Because Graph Origami formulas can call JavaScript, you can call any of those systems from formulas.

 You also have the option of using the template system built into Graph Origami.
-That system combines the ideas you've already seen — explorable graphs, formulas, scope — to produce an extremely powerful and concise template language.
+That system combines the ideas you've already seen — graphs, formulas, scope — to produce an extremely powerful and concise template language.

 ## Create an index page template